nika-cmd/simple-microservices/README.md

 # simple-microservices
 Simple client-server program with some three micro services.
-Uses TCP and UDP connections.
+Uses TCP and UDP connections. <br>
 __*Note:*__ *ran on Linux machine* <br>

 ## How to use